© Bjorn Holland / Getty Images / WWF Sunlight eclipsing planet Earth

 Not sure what to do?
 Check out these ideas:

-Every one of us has the power to make a positive impact on our planet – join us!
+Each one of us has the power to make a positive impact for nature, in Canada and around the world.
+Join us!